btdobbs/AI/Project/05/README.md

 python autograder.py -q q4
 ```

+### Disclaimer

-Disclaimer: This dataset was generated using automated text processing.
+This dataset was generated using automated text processing.
 It may contain errors.
 It has also not been filtered for profanity.
 However, our reference implementation can still correctly classify over 89% of the validation set despite the limitations of the data.
 Our reference implementation takes 10-20 epochs to train.

 ## Submission